Thursday, 13 July 2017

 The use of any kind of powder to the face is foolish and injurious, and is sure to be rejected at a future time, as it makes the skin coarse.
 (Girls' Own advice @GirlsOwn)

-In rural Madagascar, men are prized for kabary: flowery, indirect speech that avoids putting others on spot, mode thought to be beyond women. (@Amanda_Vickery)
+In rural Madagascar, men are prized for kabary: flowery, indirect speech that avoids putting others on spot, a mode thought to be beyond women. (@Amanda_Vickery)

 Magna Carta was a compromise born of necessity between the monarch and the barons.
 It did b****r all for the average working peasant. (@AndyGilder)